WordPress/classic-editor/readme.txt

 = 1.3 =
 * Fixed removal of the "Try Gutenberg" dashboard widget.
+* Fixed condition for displaying of the after upgrade notice on the "What's New" screen.
+Shown when the Classic Editor is selected and users cannot switch editors.

 = 1.2 =
 * Fixed switching editors from the Add New (post) screen before a draft post is saved.